Amlodipine Besylate (am-LOE-di-peen BES-i-late), Telmisartan (tel-mi-SAR-tan)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to telmisartan or amlodipine, or if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to telmisartan or amlodipine, or if you are pregnant.
+Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine